-- 2Department of Biomedical and Pharmaceutical Sciences, School of Pharmacy, Chapman University, United States
+- 2Department of Biomedical and Pharmaceutical Sciences, Chapman University School of Pharmacy, Irvine, CA, United States

 Biomolecular modeling and simulations are an ideal field for the application of machine learning approaches in the spirit of the recent boom of machine learning.
 Biomolecular simulations produce large amounts of data in the form of trajectories that can be used to train machine learning algorithms.
 At the same time, vast amounts of genomic data were critical in allowing AlphaFold in leading the field of de novo protein prediction in the most recent CASP protein prediction round.
 Moreover, GPUs are routinely used in biomolecular simulations for more than a decade to offload critical parts of calculation.

 This Research Topic collects eight innovative works showcasing the application of machine learning in biomolecular simulations and related fields.
 It demonstrates major machine learning approaches such as artificial neural networks, random forests, and non-linear dimensionality reduction methods.
 These techniques are applied in analysis of trajectories, acceleration of biomolecular simulations, parametrization of force fields, and other tasks.

 Helfrecht et al. present an alternative to classical definitions of structural motifs in proteins.
 Classical definitions of secondary and super-secondary structures are based on intuitive criteria, such as hydrogen bonds, dihedral angles, and others and have been widely used.
 However, they experience problems with borderline and partially disordered structures.
 This article presents an alternative based on machine learning, namely on Probabilistic Analysis of Molecular Motifs algorithm previously developed in the group.